aqandrew/capitaloto/pages/locations.md

 ### Hours

 Each of our offices is open {{ site.hours }}.
-Depending on your physician, you may be able to schedule an appointment before or after normal hours.
+Depending on your physician, you may be able to schedule an appointment before normal hours.